BIM October 09, 2025

 Workflow clashes (sometimes called 4D clashes) are quite different and mainly involve schedule conflicts, such as general workflow timeline clashes, material delivery clashes, equipment delivery clashes, and more.

-Workflow clashes are mostly scheduling related, and the most significant consequence of such clashes is an eventual decrease in the company’s overall efficiency, since a single schedule clash can cause a process freeze.
+Workflow clashes are mostly scheduling related, and the most significant consequence of such clashes is an eventual decrease in the company’s overall efficiency, since a single schedule clash has the potential to freeze the entire work process.

 Because clash detection is heavily tied with the BIM process, clash detection software often works as BIM software, and vice versa, with BIM software offering MEP clash detection capabilities, as well as other capabilities.
-With that in mind, two main types of clash detection software can be delineated:
+With that in mind, two main types of clash detection software are defined:

 1. BIM integration tools with clash detection capabilities, which are capable of detecting clashes between different kinds of non-proprietary software.
 Their limitations are mostly connected with the typical problems of integrating different software applications in one place.

 2. BIM design software.
-This is proprietary clash detection software that can only detect irregularities within its models (the ones created by the same program).
-Revit is a popular example of this category.
-It is a massive platform with various capabilities and offers clash detection for its models.
+This is proprietary clash detection software that detects irregularities only within its models (those created by the program itself).
+Revit is a popular example of software in this category.
+It is a massive platform with various capabilities that offers clash detection for its models.

 Potential issues with outdated software

 Regularly updating clash detection software and CAD/BIM software is a common recommendation in the industry.
-The inability to follow this recommendation leads to a lot of different issues, including outdated data sets, frequent inconsistencies between different models, and even data silos.
+The inability to follow this recommendation leads to many different issues, including outdated data sets, frequent inconsistencies between different models, and even data silos.

 The market for clash detection software is vast and varied, so it is quite hard to list all of the options.
 However, we have made a list of 9 of the best-known participants in the market, which is provided below.
 At the same time, it would only be logical to provide the methodology used to choose these specific solutions.